The Black Church at Kjalarnes, which sits on land wrought with history. |

 *Almost all of the books I'm sharing are available in whole or part online via Google Books, but if you find yourself intrigued by any of them and reading more than just a few pages, you might want to support the authors or publishing houses and buy an e- or hard copy to own.

-** This link takes you to the first 40 pages of my MA thesis, based on The White Goddess, by Robert Graves.
+** There was once a link here, taking you to the first 40 pages of my MA thesis, based on The White Goddess, by Robert Graves to back up this statement, but alas, the link is dead:(

 2 comments: